 Keep your stuff up to date

 The first thing which in my opinion is crucial to stay up to date is to create automated checker.
 The best place for this will be your CI tool.
-Create jenkins plan (or whatever CI tool project) which will fail when there are outdated libraries.
-Automated tool will nudge you every time there is external library that should be updated.
-Without notification from the CI no one is going to execute dependency check manually in day to day development especially when there is more work then days before deadline.
+Create Jenkins plan (or project in whatever CI tool you are using) which will fail when there are outdated libraries.
+Automated tool will nudge you every time there is an external library that should be updated.
+Without notification from the CI no one is going to execute dependency check manually on a day to day development especially when there is more work than days before the deadline.

 When using npm as dependencies manager it is very simple to find out outdated packages - just run

-npm outadted (docs) and you are good to go.
+npm outdated (docs) and you are good to go.
 Sample

 outdated command output